ayoisaiah/f2/README.md

 - **Dry Run by Default**: It defaults to a dry run so that you can review the renaming changes before proceeding.

-- **Variable Support**: F2 allows you to use file attributes, such as EXIF data for images or ID3 tags for audio files, to give you maximum flexibility in renaming.
+- **File Attribute Support**: F2 allows you to use file attributes, such as EXIF data for images or ID3 tags for audio files, to give you maximum flexibility in renaming.

-- **Comprehensive Options**: Whether it's simple string replacements or complex regular expressions, F2 provides a full range of renaming capabilities.

 - **Safety First**: It prioritizes accuracy by ensuring every renaming operation is conflict-free and error-proof through rigorous checks.